What is happiness, and how can you be more happy? Experts from the happiest countries share their tips

 What makes people in Finland so happy?

-Wahlbeck said that Finns tend to find happiness “in the small things,” like family and good friendships, spending time outdoors or enjoying a good cup of coffee.
+Wahlbeck said Finns tend to find happiness in “the small things,” like family and good friendships, spending time outdoors or enjoying a good cup of coffee.

 “Many Finns find happiness in their everyday life,” he said.